opentok/opentok-network-test/README.md

 You can use the network statistics to determine the ability to send and receive streams, and as a result have a quality experience during the OpenTok call.

-Please keep in mind, every applicatoion's use case and every user's perception of the call quality is different.
+Please keep in mind, every application's use case and every user's perception of the call quality is different.
 Therefore, you should adjust the default thresholds and timeframe in accordance with your use case and expectations.
 For example, the 720p, 30 fps video call requires a much better network connection than 320x480-pixel, 15 fps video.
-So, in that case, you need to set a much higher threshold values in order to qualify a viable end user connection.
+So, in that case, you need to set much higher threshold values in order to qualify a viable end user connection.
 Also, the longer you run the test, the more accurate the values you will receive will be.
-At the same time, you might want to switch audio-only or not based on your specific use case.
+At the same time, you might want to switch between publishing video and audio-only, based on your specific use case.

 The OpenTok Network Test is implemented as sample code to make it easier for developers to customize their application logic.